angelocarly/kiyo/README.md

 ## What is Kiyo?
 A lightweight compute shader engine using [ash](https://github.com/ash-rs/ash).

 Kiyo provides a simple configuration interface to run compute shaders.
-Currently it supports:
+The following features are implemented:
 - Multiple subsequent compute passes
 - Shared storage images between them
 - GLSL compile logging

-More features like hotswapping are planned.
+More features like shader hotswapping are planned.
 For any feedback you are very welcome to create issues or contact me.

 You can find examples in [./examples/](./examples/) and in my [toy project repository](https://github.com/angelocarly/kiyo-projects).